vollmerk/puppet-gitlabwebhook/README.md

 The Python script can also trigger e-mails to Footprints or OTRS ticketing systems based on the commit mesage

+This module will install the 0.2 release of the webhook by default

 ## Setup

 ### What gitlabr10khook affects